NOTE: Blog updated in February 2021 with additional influence marketing examples

 Give him the creative leeway to best engage his audience.
 You will influence his followers more if you let him speak to them in the tone and voice they know.

-This is how Boeing worked with Calvin Young, a deaf traveller who entertains and inspires through his blog Seek the World with 293K followers on Facebook, 41.9K on Instagram and 14.9K YouTube subscriber.
+This is how Boeing worked with Calvin Young, a deaf traveler who entertains and inspires through his blog Seek the World, with 293K followers on Facebook, 41.9K on Instagram, and 14.9K YouTube subscribers.

-The aircraft maker wanted to show its inclusivity as a company, so they collaborated with Young to produce a video example that highlighted its workforce that included 40 Deaf and hard of hearing employees in Everett, Washington.
+The aircraft maker wanted to show its inclusivity as a company, so it collaborated with Young to produce a video example that highlighted its workforce, which included 40 Deaf and hard-of-hearing employees in Everett, Washington.

 Young’s Seek the World, an adventure travel blog featuring stories, travel tips, photography, and videos from around the world, produced the content with Boeing’s assistance.

-Boeing’s image as supportive to its deaf employees needs and accessibility did not come out as self-promoting because Young, who is one of them delivered the message (in sign language).
+Boeing’s image as supportive of its deaf employees’ needs and accessibility did not come out as self-promoting because Young, who is one of them, delivered the message (in sign language).

 Key Takeaways

-• Influencers don’t always need to be celebrities, they can be just regular people or even non-human.
-As long as they are relevant to your campaign and target audience.
+1. Influencers don’t always need to be celebrities; they can be just regular people or even non-humans as long as they are relevant to your campaign and target audience.

-• Influencer campaigns don’t always need always need to be focused on the brand or product.
+5. Influencer campaigns don’t always need to be focused on the brand or product.
 Think outside of the box and find different ways to promote your business without being too gimmicky and in-your-face.

-• Leverage advocacy or a social cause that influences brand perception, and customer behavior.
+7. Leverage advocacy or a social cause that influences brand perception and customer behavior.
 When customers buy your story, relationships with them are forged that advance them to advocate for you.

-• Forge partnerships that inspire new product offerings or influence product development, and expand sales verticals.
+8. Forge partnerships that inspire new product offerings, influence product development, and expand sales verticals.
 These partnerships can deliver both influencers and followers for your campaign.